Recent Publications

 About Me

 My work has been supported by the Fern & Bernard Badzin Graduate Fellowship for Holocaust and Genocide Studies, the American Sociological Association, the University of Minnesota Travel Research Thesis Grants, the US Fulbright Program, the National Academy of Education/Spencer, and the University of Minnesota Doctoral Dissertation Fellowship.
-It has received awards from the Society for the Study of Social Problems, the American Sociological Association, and the University of Minnesota.
+My published work has received awards from the Society for the Study of Social Problems, the American Sociological Association, and the University of Minnesota.

 I have worked with the Human Trafficking Center, Physicians for Human Rights, and the Center for Holocaust and Genocide Studies.
 I also hold an MA in International Human Rights from the Josef Korbel School of International Studies at the University of Denver and an MA in Sociology from Brandeis University.